prashanth-cgvak/romannumeralskata/README.md

 To use PHPSpec, use this command to describe a class:

-    bin/phpspec desc Cdt\RomanNumeralsKata\<classname>
+    bin/phpspec desc Cdt\\RomanNumeralsKata\\<classname>

+Note the escaping of the PHP namespace separator on command line.
+A spec folder will be created with your test.
+To test,
-and to test, run:
+run:

     bin/phpspec run